Oaxaca Surf & Travel Guide – Top Spots / Seasons [2025]

 An introduction to Oaxaca surf

-Don’t be fooled by the booming crowds of surfers that head down Puerto Escondido each year.
-Oaxaca surf remains right on the Mexican frontier.
-Not including that legendary big wave on Playa Zicatela, we’d say this region is undiscovered and untapped swell territory.
-That’s mainly down to just how massive it is and how undeveloped it is.
 You can drive for hours on end on the 200 coast road and not pass a single major town.
-It’s a true mecca for those who don’t mind scouring dusty shoreline tracks and empty bays for hidden swells.
+It’s a true mecca for those who don’t mind scouring dusty shoreline tracks and empty bays for hidden waves that they aren’t quite sure how they break.
+Good fun.

 Of course, the Oaxaca surf scene in PE (that’s everyone’s fav at Puerto Escondido) is a whole other story.
 That’s a mega famous spot with barreling tubes that have given rise to the nickname Mexican Pipeline.
-Pros break boards and bones on that monstrous beachie every summertime, but there are also a few other spots in the vicinity.
-It’s so famous that we actually think it deserves a guide into itself.

 Drift out of there and Oaxaca saddles up some pretty nice right-hand points, along with a good range of beach breaks.
 South-facing is the name of the game, so summer reigns supreme.
-Winter can see mellow shoulders when there’s a wrap-around, so it’s December, Jan and Feb is you’re looking to learn in these parts.
+Winter can see mellower shoulders when there’s a wrap-around, so it’s December, Jan and Feb is you’re looking to learn in these parts.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!